TychoLin/hello-world/hello-openFrameworks/README.md

 # hello-openFrameworks

-This example is based on [madelinegannon](https://github.com/madelinegannon)'s [example-mediapipe-udp](https://github.com/madelinegannon/example-mediapipe-udp).
+This example is based on [madelinegannon](https://github.com/madelinegannon)'s [example-mediapipe-udp](https://github.com/madelinegannon/example-mediapipe-udp) and should go with [hello-mediapipe-cpp](../hello-mediapipe-cpp).

 ![hand tracking gif](assets/hello-my-hand.gif)